Symbiota/Symbiota-Documentation/versioned_docs/version-3.4/Portal_Manager_Guide/paleontology_features.md

 ## Vocabulary configuration
 ### Chronostratigraphic data
 A controlled vocabulary of chronostratographic terms is maintained in the `omoccurpaleogts` table.
-By default, this table is populated with values from the [GBIF GeoTime Vocabulary](https://registry.gbif.org/vocabulary/GeoTime), which is based on the [International Commission on Stratigraphy's (ICS) Chronostratigraphic Chart](https://stratigraphy.org/chart).
+By default, this table is populated with values from the [GBIF GeoTime Vocabulary](https://registry.gbif.org/vocabulary/GeoTime), which is based on the [International Commission on Stratigraphy's Chronostratigraphic Chart](https://stratigraphy.org/chart).
 These values are recommended for use to maximize the interoperability of data within your portal, as well as with data in external aggregators.

 Similar to how a portal’s Taxonomic Thesaurus helps standardize higher taxonomy, this table exists to standardize data associated with geologic time.
 Specifically, it is used to backfill hierarchical values associated with the fields, _Early Interval_ and _Late Interval_.
 For example, if a user enters _Early Interval_ = "Tithonian", the `omoccurpaleogts` table will associate this value with the appropriate _[Eon](https://dwc.tdwg.org/terms/#dwc:earliestEonOrLowestEonothem)_, _[Era](https://dwc.tdwg.org/terms/#dwc:earliestEraOrLowestErathem)_, _[Period](https://dwc.tdwg.org/terms/#dwc:earliestPeriodOrLowestSystem)_, and _[Epoch](https://dwc.tdwg.org/terms/#dwc:earliestEpochOrLowestSeries)_ values.
 The mechanics of entering geologic time-related data is described in the [Editor guide](/Editor_Guide/Editing_Searching_Records/paleontological_data#entering-chronostratigraphic-data).